joplin/plugin-templates/README.md

 - You can't use these variable names i.e. `template_title`, `template_tags`, `template_notebook`, and `template_todo_alarm` for custom variables.
 In general, please avoid defining custom variables with `template_` prefix.
 - To get the ID of a notebook, you can right click on that notebook and click on `Copy notebook ID`.
 - While you are inserting the template in an existing note/to-do, `template_tags` variable is used to apply those tags to the note the template is inserted in.
 However, you can disable using `template_tags` while inserting templates from the plugin settings.
-- The `template_todo_alarm` variable expects a date-time string in the format "YYYY-MM-DD HH:mm:ss".
+- The `template_todo_alarm` variable expects a date-time string in the format "YYYY-MM-DD HH:mm" (without seconds).
 You can use the `datetime` helper to generate properly formatted timestamps.

 **Example of a template using special variables**